 A Truth That Has the Power to Change Your Frustration in Ministry

 What a needed reminder for us when we are feeling overlooked, even . . . invisible.
 Ultimately, God decrees all—including our ministry reach.
-Just as God assigns limits to the ocean waves, “Thus far shall you come, and no farther,” He does the same for you and me.
+Just as God assigns limits to the ocean waves (Job 38:8-11), He does the same for you and me.

 Our assignments came directly from Him.
 Our area of influence—whether we deem it small, medium, or large—has been assigned by God.
 What if you and I really believed that?